Multi-Objective Optimization with Desirability and Morris-Mitchell Criterion: Introduction

 This article is structured as follows: Section~\ref{sec-dataset} describes the dataset used in the case study.
-The surrogate models are described in Section~\ref{sec-surrogate-models}.
-The Morris-Mitchell criterion is described in Section~\ref{sec-MM-criterion}.
+The surrogate models are introduced in Section~\ref{sec-surrogate-models}.
+The Morris-Mitchell criterion and its variants are explained in Section~\ref{sec-MM-criterion}.
 Desirability functions are described in Section~\ref{sec-desirability}.
-Section~\ref{sec-optimization} describes the multi-objective optimization approach.
-Section~\ref{sec-opt-wo-mm} describes the optimization without the Morris-Mitchell criterion, whereas Section~\ref{sec-mm-criterion-multi} describes the optimization with the Morris-Mitchell criterion.
+Section~\ref{sec-optimization} presents the multi-objective optimization approach.
+Section~\ref{sec-opt-wo-mm} shows the optimization without the Morris-Mitchell criterion, whereas Section~\ref{sec-mm-criterion-multi} describes the optimization with the Morris-Mitchell criterion.
 This article concludes with presentation of the results and a discussion in Section~\ref{sec-results-discussion}.